rhodrillyr/Capstone-Project/README.md

 **Files**

 - Sparkify.ipynb - PySpark code used in this project.
-- Data Science Capstone Blog.pdf -
+- Data Science Capstone Blog.pdf - A blog describing the process.

 **Author**